How to normalize being gay in Russia?

 How can someone tell the coming-of-age story of a young man who finds out he is gay in modern-day Russia, where intolerance is codified in a "gay propaganda law" and traditional values reign supreme in mass media?
 And more importantly – how can they do it in a way that does not employ the “flamboyant gay life” stereotypes or fall into the trap of typical Eastern European filmmaking that focus primarily on life’s miseries?

-Russian screenwriter Liza Simbirskaya may have found the answer in her 2019 YouTube miniseries “я иду искать” (meaning “Here I come” in Russian), which tells the story of 20-something law student Roma (played by up-and-coming actor Arsen Khandzhyan) falling for his newfound acquaintance Lesha in present day Moscow.
+Russian screenwriter and producer Liza Simbirskaya may have found the answer in her 2019 YouTube miniseries “я иду искать” (meaning “Here I come” in Russian), which tells the story of 20-something law student Roma (played by up-and-coming actor Arsen Khandzhyan) falling for his newfound acquaintance Lesha in present day Moscow.
 As a side story, a female friend of Roma reveals to him that she is HIV positive… but to his disbelief does not make much fuss about it and certainly does not despair.
 Its nine short episodes focus only a little on dramatic twists and turns or the usual portrayal of the excesses of gay parties, and much more on the fears and joys of a young man finding out who he really is which may be a simple, yet effective, way to normalize homosexuality in these troubled days of homophobia.